smtp2go-oss/wordpress-plugin/README.txt

 * We offer secure worldwide servers with intelligent, genius-level routing for network redundancy, speedy delivery, and lightning-fast reporting.
 * We handle SPF and DKIM on your behalf.
 * Diagnose and resolve delivery issues with our insightful reporting page, or reach out to our award-winning support team who are available almost 24/7 to help address problems in a timely, friendly fashion.
-* We have a dedicated Review team who constantly monitor the reputations of out IP's  and we proactively alert members to any suspicious changes in their email regimen.
+* We have a dedicated Review team who constantly monitor the reputations of our IP's  and we proactively alert members to any suspicious changes in their email regimen.
-* Our architecture is scalable to cater to any sending volume- whether it's 1000 emails a month, or 5 million.
+* Our architecture is scalable to cater to any sending volume - whether it's 1000 emails a month, or 5 million.
 We like numbers big and small!
-* Avoid poor reputation and throttling or limitations from over used shared web hosts and other providers.
+* Avoid poor reputation and throttling or limitations from over-used shared web hosts and other providers.

 [Sign up here](https://www.smtp2go.com/).